Jasper National Park Alberta, Canada Travel Guide

 Grand Trunk Pacific Railway spurring townsite development and park designation in 1907.

-Jasper Park With forests was created in 1907, mainly for protection of major river headwaters and as a scenic make a reservation for anticipated railway tourism.
+Jasper Park With forests was created in 1907, mainly for protection of major river headwaters and as a scenic make a saved place for anticipated railway tourism.
 It gained national park status in 1930.
 The erection of the Icefields Parkway in the 1930s and 40s further opened up the park to visitors, connecting it to Banff.
 This highway made possible vehicle access to its stunning glaciers and lakes, cementing Jasper's place as a premier tourist destination.

 Explore the Icefields Parkway and use the Jasper Skytram for aerial vistas.